kaiwenx99/LinuxAssign1/README.md

 Now we have `pacman` available for Arch Linux package management, we are going to use **Arch User Repository (AUR)** to install `doctl`.

-We will run this command below to include necessary tools to build packages from the AUR:
+Next, install the essential tools to build packages from AUR:

 ```
 sudo pacman -S --needed base-devel git